NexPlayer/Android-SDK/properties.md

 Specifies the segment offset when starting playback.

-This property may have different meaning depending on the LIVE\_VIEW\_OPTION.
+This property may have a different meaning depending on the LIVE\_VIEW\_OPTION.

 If `LIVE_VIEW_OPTION` is set to `LIVE_VIEW_RECENT`, then this property specifies the offset of segment from the live edge when starting playback.
 For example;